 Please note that once the fellowship is awarded (i.e. March 2016), the process to transfer funds can take a while depending on a number of external variables.
 If you want to take a trip or begin research before you are notified of the result of your application, you must do so at your own risk.
 If you are awarded the fellowship in mid-March and plan to conduct fieldwork in late March, for example, you would probably have had to make those arrangements in advance.
 In some cases, the fellowship can be used to reimburse you for research undertaken during the application period, but again this is a risk assumed by the candidate.

 Can centers or institutes apply?

-No, the fellowship is for individual students.
-Centers, schools and institutes can have multiple students apply and be awarded fellowships – applications are judged on the basis of the individual’s project and its relevance to AC4’s mission.
+No, the fellowship is for graduate students.
+Centers, schools and institutes can have multiple students apply and be awarded fellowships – applications are judged on the basis of the proposed project and its relevance to AC4’s mission.

 Can I use my fellowship money on tuition?

 No, the fellowship is aimed at research projects (see above).

 You can apply multiple times for the fellowship; however, previous fellowship winners are ineligible to apply.

 Can adjunct faculty or course instructors write letter of rec?

 Yes, the letter of recommendation can come from anyone who has taught you in an academic capacity at Columbia.